 Secretary of State

-A dealer's license will be required if a person conducts the buying, selling, brokering, leasing, negotiating a lease, or dealing in 5 or more vehicles in a 12-month period.
-The law states that if you are in the business of buying, selling, brokering or otherwise dealing in vehicles, you need a dealer license.
-In the law, "vehicle" means: any vehicle required to be titled, motor vehicles, trailer coaches, and trailers weighing over 2500 lbs.
+The law states that if you are in the business of buying, selling, brokering, leasing or dealing in vehicles of a type that is required to be titled, you need a dealer license.
+"Vehicle" is defined as any vehicle required to be titled, motor vehicles, trailer coaches, and trailers weighing over 2500 lbs.

 What type of dealer license do I need?